-France is an industrialized nation in the top 25% of the world's economies.
+France is an advanced economy classified as high income.
 Located in western Europe along the Atlantic Ocean (south of Belgium and north of Spain), the climate is classified as predominantly humid temperate (no dry season).

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against hepatitis B, influenza, measles, mumps, rubella, meningococcal meningitis, rabies, or tick-borne encephalitis.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 The following is current information as reported by the World Health Organization (WHO) and the U.S. Centers for Disease Control (CDC):

 WHO—International Travel and Health (current online update, Country List)No statement given.

 CDC—Health Information for International Travel (current online edition)Areas with malaria: None.

 Minimal risk exists throughout the country.
 Community sanitation is generally good, and health concerns related to food and beverages are minimal.